Marker design and table background color indicate route status and era that the route was turned back or renumbered, as indicated at right:

 County: Valencia (now Cibola), Bernalillo, Santa Fe, Torrance, Guadalupe

-History: Not actually part of original cross-state route 6, but after establishment of U.S. 66 this designation was used for the dirt road that served as the cutoff to Albuquerque.
-It extended along U.S. 366 through Tijeras Canyon and ran east to intersect U.S. 66 west of Santa Rosa.
-In 1937, U.S. 66 was realigned along this route, bypassing the segment through Santa Fe and Los Lunas, and the route 6 designation was moved back to its original route, repacing old U.S. 66 between Mesita and Los Lunas.
+History: Did not include any part of original route 6.
+But, after establishment of U.S. 66, this designation was immediately used for the "Laguna Cutoff" - the dirt road that served as the shortcut to Albuquerque, bypassing the U.S. 66 segment through Los Lunas.
+East of Albuquerque, it ran concurrent with U.S. 470 (which had replaced Rt.
+10 through Tijeras Canyon), later U.S. 366, then replaced Rt.
+46 to Moriarty and followed a route newly constructed in 1927 between Moriarty and Santa Rosa.
+In 1937, U.S. 66 was realigned along this route, bypassing the indirect routing through Santa Fe and Los Lunas, and the NM-6 designation was moved back to what had been original route 6, repacing old U.S. 66 between Mesita and Los Lunas.

-Improvements: Once the road was paved, it became U.S. 66.
+Improvements: The road was paved at the time it became the realignment of U.S. 66.

 Comments: